 Sandler found out that her Ph.D. couldn’t help her get a faculty position because the men in academia wouldn’t hire women.
 Through coalition-building and her individual determination to right that injustice, she became the “godmother” of Title IX.
-Mink turned to politics after being denied entry into medical school, becoming the first woman of color elected to Congress, where she co-sponsored Title IX and proved to be a fierce defender of equal opportunity.
+Mink turned to politics after being denied entry into medical school, becoming the first woman of color elected to Congress and a defender of equal opportunity.
 Title IX opened the doors for women to become doctors, lawyers, engineers, scientists, and other professionals based on their abilities instead of their sex.

 At Newman’s high school, the boys’ baseball coach let her try out and made her the boys’ team manager, knowing that girls weren’t allowed to be on official team rosters but coaches had the prerogative of putting the team’s manager in the game.
 Education authorities found out, however, and sent a representative to a practice game to remove Newman from the field because she was a girl.
 So she called the American Civil Liberties Union (ACLU).
 Lawsuits backed by Title IX and filed on behalf of many girls and women by the ACLU, the National Women’s Law Center, and other organizations wrestled school athletics away from exclusive control by men, giving current generations of female athletes the assist they needed to reach their potential.
 Newman went on to become a physician, a path opened to her by the Title IX women who came before her.